Are you having trouble getting started or making progress on the Architect Exam?!?? Is the self-guided nature of the ARE not working for you?

 Tell them you have a really bad headache, which is why your phone is on airplane mode all day long.
 Use all your sick days to study.
 You’ll figure out what you need to do when you’re actually sick.
 You need this extra time.

-Do dumb, easy stuff (such as pumping CAD, filing, waiting in line, pocheing, and organizing RFI’s) all at once, so you can free your brain to study while you do it.
+Do dumb, easy stuff (such as pumping CAD, filing, waiting in line, pocheing, organizing RFI’s or even washing dishes) all at once, so you can free your brain to study while you do it.

 13. Find one person in the office to be your secret accountability partner.